BA owner has faith in AMR survival

 ORDER UNCERTAINTY?

-Earlier this year American Airlines placed one of the largest aircraft orders in aviation history with planemakers Boeing Co and Airbus, which could total more than 900 airliners, valued at nearly $40 billion.
+Earlier this year American Airlines placed one of the largest aircraft orders in aviation history with planemakers Boeing Co (BA.N) and Airbus EAD.PA, which could total more than 900 airliners, valued at nearly $40 billion.

 American placed an initial order for 260 Airbus A320 aircraft with an option to buy an additional 365 for a possible total order of 625.
 The airline also placed an initial order with Boeing for 200 of its 737-family of aircraft, with options to buy an additional 100.
 If all the options are exercised, Airbus will deliver a full two-thirds of American Airlines' new narrowbody fleet.